vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

 hdl/platform/<platform>
     Platform related hdl sources.

-hdl/<carrier>/syn/
+hdl/top/<design>
+    Top-level hdl module for selected design.

+hdl/syn/<design>
-    Synthesis directory for selected carrier.
-This is where the synthesis top manifest and the ISE project are stored.
+    Synthesis directory for selected design.
+This is where the synthesis top manifest, the design constraints and the ISE project are stored.
 For each release, the synthesis, place&route and timing reports are also saved here.

 hdl/testbench/
     Simulation files and testbenches.